Silent Witness to feature an “extremely potent nerve agent” – with a military connection

 The brand new collection of Silent Witness will see the Lyell Centre encounter an “extremely potent nerve agent” – in a storyline with echoes of the real-life 2018 Novichok poisonings in Salisbury.

-Talking on set throughout filming, Richard Lintern (who performs Dr Chamberlain) revealed: “I examine somebody’s home the place somebody has been murdered in a reasonably brutal and bloody method.
-And it solely turns into clear in a while within the investigation that there’s a reference to the potential for there to have been a nerve agent concerned.
+Talking on set throughout filming, Richard Lintern (who performs Dr Chamberlain) revealed: “I examine somebody’s home the place somebody has been murdered in a reasonably brutal and bloody means.
+And it solely turns into clear afterward within the investigation that there’s a reference to the potential for there to have been a nerve agent concerned.

 “And various characters here get involved in the potential contamination with the nerve agent.”